Nathan-Butler7/azure-network-protocols/README.md

 ![Screenshot 2025-05-06 141743](https://github.com/user-attachments/assets/f4d082cc-d5a0-4180-8efe-746d9dc2177f)

 - You have successfully created a Linux Virtual Machine.
-- Search up "Virtual Machines" and click on it, you will see both Virtual Machines.
+- Search for "Virtual Machines" and click on it, you will see both Virtual Machines.

 ![image](https://github.com/user-attachments/assets/8b17d796-e31e-4570-8886-6c40d2216545)